kide-vm/kide/lib/slot_language/README.md

 ## Problem

-The Problem with the current way is that some of the slot_machine instruction are really quite complex.
-They are really more function than instructions.
+The Problem with the current way is that some of the slot_machine instructions are really quite complex.
+They are really more functions than instructions.

 This is especially true for everything around the dynamic call.
 Dynamic call itself is still ok, but resolve_method is too much.
 And it even uses method_missing, another